Folk art of Taiwan

 Kitschy garage building at the ‘Ocean Hotel’ in Budai, shaped as a fiddler crab.
 (Photo copyright © by Kaj Halberg)

 In my opinion, most graffiti is pure junk, but occasionally you come across funny ones, or small pieces of art.
-Five such examples, all from Taichung, are shown below.
+Some examples, all from Taichung, are shown below.

 (Photos copyright © by Kaj Halberg)